Diocesan museum of Padua, Italy

 The Diocesan museum of Padua displays arts and artifacts belonging to the Roman Catholic Diocese of Padua; it is housed in the 15th-century former bishop's residence or Palazzo Vescovile.
 The building, adjacent to the Cathedral of Padua, faces the Piazza del Duomo, can in the historic center of Padua, region of Veneto, Italy.

 Many of the works in the museum derive from the cathedral or from other diocesan churches, some suppressed and no longer extant.
 The collections date from the 9th to the 19th centuries.
 They are displayed on two separate floors and are ordered chronologically and by type.

 Hall of San Gregorio Barbarigo

 This room the first floor, chiefly for use by scholars due to the presence of the chapter library and the diocesan archives, is a room named for St Gregory Barbarigo, bishop of Padua (1664 - 1697), which contains several accounts of the diocese's library and of the cathedral's scriptorium.
-Of special interest are documents pertaining to the renaissance library of bishops Iaocopo Zeno and Pietro Barozzi (bishop from 1487-1507), and which include 14th-century illuminated manuscripts, 15th-century incunabula, and pre-16th-century books.
+Of special interest are documents pertaining to the renaissance library of bishops Iaocopo Zeno and Pietro Barozzi (bishop from 1487 to 1507), and which include 14th-century illuminated manuscripts, 15th-century incunabula, and pre-16th-century books.
 The actual diocesan museum is found on the second floor of the building.